VoidArchive/anishshrestha.com/src/content/blog/bagchal-reforged-ai-chess-tigers.md

 ---
-title: 'Implementing Minimax AI for Bagchal: Asymmetric Game Tree Search'
+title: 'Building Bagchal AI: Asymmetric Game Theory and Minimax Implementation'
 slug: 'bagchal-reforged-ai-chess-tigers'
-description: 'Technical implementation of minimax algorithm with alpha-beta pruning for Bagchal, addressing asymmetric gameplay and evaluation function optimization.'
+description: 'Deep dive into implementing intelligent AI for the traditional Nepali board game Bagchal, featuring asymmetric gameplay, minimax optimization, and strategic evaluation functions.'
-date: '2025-06-13'
+date: '2025-06-25'
 published: true
-tags: ['ai', 'game-dev', 'sveltekit', 'minimax', 'typescript']
+tags: ['ai', 'game-dev', 'sveltekit', 'minimax', 'typescript', 'nepal']
+labSlug: 'bagchal'
+relatedLab:
+  name: 'Bagchal'
+  url: '/labs/bagchal'
+  description: 'Play the traditional Nepali tiger-goat strategy game with AI opponents'
 ---

-# Implementing Minimax AI for Bagchal: Asymmetric Game Tree Search

-## The Rule

-Bagchal is a traditional Nepali board game played on a 5×5 grid with 25 intersection points connected by orthogonal and diagonal lines.
-The game features two distinct phases and asymmetric gameplay between two players: one controlling four tigers and another controlling twenty goats.
-During the placement phase, the tiger player begins with four tigers positioned at the four corners of the board, while the goat player places their twenty goats one by one on any empty intersection.
-Tigers can move to adjacent intersections during this phase, and critically, they can capture goats by jumping over them to an empty adjacent space—similar to checkers but in any direction along the connecting lines.

-Once all twenty goats are placed, the game transitions to the movement phase where both tigers and goats can move to adjacent intersections along the board's lines.
-Tigers continue their ability to capture goats through jumping, while goats cannot capture anything but can block tiger movement through strategic positioning.
-The victory conditions are asymmetric: tigers win by capturing five goats total, while goats win by immobilizing all four tigers simultaneously—trapping them so none can make a legal move.
-This creates a fundamental tension where tigers must balance aggressive capturing with maintaining mobility, while goats must coordinate to create strategic blockades while minimizing losses during the vulnerable placement phase.
+## Understanding Bagchal: Traditional Strategy Meets Modern AI

+When I first encountered Bagchal, I was immediately fascinated by its asymmetric design.
+This traditional Nepali board game represents a perfect case study in asymmetric game theory—two players with fundamentally different objectives, capabilities, and win conditions operating on the same board.

+### Game Mechanics and Rules

+Bagchal is played on a 5×5 grid with 25 intersection points connected by orthogonal and diagonal lines, creating a network of 60 possible moves from the center position.
+The asymmetry emerges from the player roles:

+**Tigers (4 pieces)**:

+- Start at the four corners
+- Can move to adjacent intersections along lines
+- Capture goats by jumping over them (like checkers)
+- Win by capturing 5 goats total

+**Goats (20 pieces)**:

+- Enter one by one during placement phase
+- Can only move after all are placed
+- Cannot capture anything
+- Win by immobilizing all tigers simultaneously

+The game has two distinct phases: **placement** (goats entering, tigers moving and capturing) and **movement** (both sides moving freely).
+This creates a unique strategic dynamic where the early game resembles piece development in chess, while the endgame becomes a tactical puzzle of mobility and positioning.

+What makes Bagchal particularly interesting from an AI perspective is that neither player has perfect information about optimal strategy—the game tree is complex enough that perfect play requires deep calculation, but shallow enough that human intuition remains competitive.

 ## The First Attempt: When Perfect Becomes Boring

-My first AI was mathematically beautiful and absolutely terrible to play against.
-I implemented a standard minimax algorithm with alpha-beta pruning—the kind of thing that looks impressive in computer science papers:
+My initial AI implementation was mathematically elegant and absolutely terrible to play against.
+I started with textbook minimax with alpha-beta pruning—the kind of algorithm that looks impressive in computer science papers:

 ```typescript
 function minimax(